 The faces of the sitters in Hals’ group portrait Regentesses of the Old Men’s Alms House exhibit strokes of yellow, white and red paint.
 He captured the spirit of the moment, working quickly, a style that contrasted with the more ponderous approach of his contemporaries.
 This was another reason why he appealed to artists active from the latter decades of the nineteenth century.

 “We look at Hals through nineteenth-century artists.
 They are the eyewitnesses that follow us as we go through the exhibition,” said Marrigye Rikken, the museum’s Head of Collections and curator of the present exhibition.

 “Hals was an idol for nineteenth-century painters,” she commented.

 “Max Liebermann made more than 30 copies of Hals’ works, of which ten are extant.
 He did not copy any other artist,” said Rikken.

 The admiration of Impressionists and Post-Impressionists for Hals often “can be seen in the composition, in the poses of sitters,” she added.

-During 1910 the American artist Robert Henri took a studio above what is now Café Brinkmann, overlooking the Grote Markt.
-His work The Laughing Boy, on loan from Alabama’s Birmingham Museum of Art, bears similarities to Hals’ Laughing Boy, which is on load from the Mauritshuis in The Hague.
+In 1910 the American artist Robert Henri took a studio above what is now Café Brinkmann, overlooking the Grote Markt.
+His work The Laughing Boy, on loan from Alabama’s Birmingham Museum of Art, bears similarities to Hals’ Laughing Boy, which is on loan from the Mauritshuis in The Hague.